Emotionen – Our Internal Compass

 The Influence of Emotions on our Inner World

-Therefore it is important to understand how emotions are formed, how they interact with thoughts and how to process difficult emotions.
+Developing emotional literacy enhances both personal well-being and our ability to connect meaningfully with others.
+It is therefore important to understand how emotions arise, how they interact with thoughts and how to deal with difficult emotions.

-Thoughts give meaning and direction to our emotions and contribute to emotional states
+Thoughts give meaning to our emotions and contribute to emotional states

-Information gives our emotions meaning and direction.
+On the one hand, Information & cognition provide meaning to our emotions and attributes it to an appropriate context.
 The emotion “I’m in love” makes little sense without the information “with whom?”.
 The emotion “I’m afraid” logically goes hand in hand with the information “of what?”.

-Cognitive processes can also help maintain and reinforce emotional states.
+On the other hand, cognitive processes can also help to create, maintain and reinforce emotional states.
 We notice that remembering the past or imagining a horror scenario for the future triggers an emotional response.
 Nevertheless, it is often difficult to change these thoughts intentionally.

 Unprocessed Emotions